tytydraco/yessleep/out/Be_Careful_About_Which_Orders_You_Take_on_Delivery_Apps_Part_2.md

 I got up and looked at my haggard face in the mirror.

-...If I delivered just for the rest of the week... then I could leave the state, maybe.
+...If I delivered just for the rest of the week... then I could leave the province, maybe.
 At least the city.
 Run away.
 Just pretend to keep complying... then get the fuck away.

 I waited, but Matt and the 911 dispatcher's words echoed in my ear.